nalxnet/LoRa-gpstrack/README.md

 Adjust the channel configuration if you use it outside EU.

 Compile the Arduino sketch.
-You need to install the libraries [TinyGPS](https://github.com/neosarchizo/TinyGPS) and [MCCI LoRaWAN LMIC Library](https://github.com/mcci-catena/arduino-lmic).
-Don't forget to configure the used LoRaWAN frequencies by commenting/uncommenting the corresponding line in project_config/lmic_project_config.h of the LMIC Library in your local libraries directory.
+You need to install the libraries [TinyGPS (latest)](https://github.com/neosarchizo/TinyGPS) and [MCCI LoRaWAN LMIC Library (3.3.0)](https://github.com/mcci-catena/arduino-lmic) including its dependencies.
+Don't forget to configure the used LoRaWAN spec version and frequencies by commenting/uncommenting the corresponding line in project_config/lmic_project_config.h of the LMIC Library in your local libraries directory.
 For EU868, comment CFG_us915 and uncomment CFG_eu868.

+    #define LMIC_LORAWAN_SPEC_VERSION   LMIC_LORAWAN_SPEC_VERSION_1_0_2
     #define CFG_eu868 1
     //#define CFG_us915 1